talkeret1/test-repo/README.md

   brew install hashicorp/tap/hashicorp-vagrant
   ```

 ### Define the connection to your AWS account

 * Inside the AWS Console:
-1 - Create an AWS IAM User with Permissions Policies: "AdministratorAccess"
+1. Create an AWS IAM User with Permissions Policies: "AdministratorAccess"
-2 - Create CLI Access Key and download the .csv file
+2. Create CLI Access Key and download the .csv file
-3 - Move the .csv file to the Vagrant directory
+3. Move the .csv file to the Vagrant directory
-4 - Remove Any other .csv files (exampleUser_accessKeys.csv)
+4. Remove Any other .csv files (exampleUser_accessKeys.csv)

+## Getting Started

 ### Start the Virtal Machine